DrKrar/GeoEfficiency.jl/docs/src/manual/Development.md

 # Introduction

-This section is provided for devloper who are intrested in extending the functionality of the `GeoEfficiency` package or just make use of some of its functionality. this softawre is licenced under the MIT licence.
+This section is provided for developer who are interested in extending the functionality of the `GeoEfficiency` package or just make use of some of its functionality. this software is licensed under the MIT license.

 ```
 MIT "Expat" License